 The Samsung Galaxy Buds2 Pro True Wireless have a few more extra features than the Samsung Galaxy Buds FE Truly Wireless.
 The Pro model have a higher IP rating for water resistance, comparable noise isolation, and a head-tracking feature, making for a more immersive audio experience.
 That said, the FE model are more comfortable, thanks to their stability fins, and have a better overall microphone performance.
 Their battery life is better, too.

 The Jabra Elite 7 Pro True Wireless are better in-ears than the Samsung Galaxy Buds2 Pro True Wireless.
-While both headphones are comfortable and well-built, the Jabra headphones have a more flat and neutral sound profile, which some users may prefer, and their battery life is better too.
-Their companion app offers a graphic EQ and presets to help you customize their sound, and they support multi-device pairing, meaning you can stay connected with up to two devices at a time.
-However, the Samsung headphones have a significantly better noise isolation performance.
+While both headphones are comfortable and well-built, the Jabra buds have a longer battery life.
+Their companion app offers a graphic EQ and presets to help you customize their sound regardless of whether you own an iOS or Android device.
+They also support multi-device pairing, meaning you can stay connected with up to two devices at a time.
+However, the Samsung headphones have significantly better noise isolation performance.

 The Samsung Galaxy Buds2 Pro True Wireless offer quite a few features limited to Samsung's ecosystem compared to the Sennheiser MOMENTUM True Wireless 3.
 That includes the Samsung Seamless Bluetooth codec and an Android-only app.
-They have a more neutral sound profile by default and can block out significantly more background noise.
+They block out significantly more background noise.
 On the other hand, the Sennheiser have the same compatibility regardless of whether you use iOS or Android.
 They have a much greater continuous battery life, and a mic with better noise handling.
 You can customize the EQ with more options than just presets as well.

 The Samsung Galaxy Buds2 Pro True Wireless are better buds than the Status Between 3ANC True Wireless.
 While both buds are well-built, the Samsung are more comfortable and have a virtual soundstage feature to help immerse you in your audio.
 Their ANC also does a better job of blocking background noise across the range.
 However, the Status support multi-device pairing, their companion app offers a more robust EQ to help you customize their sound to your liking, and their battery performance is significantly better.